lgibelli/singularity-docs/index.rst

 Pull Folder
 ~~~~~~~~~~~

-For details about customizing the output location of , see the .
-You
+For details about customizing the output location of `pull <#pull>`_, see the
-have the similar ability to set it to be something different, or to
+`pull docs <#pull>`_.
+You have the similar ability to set it to be something
-customize the name of the pulled image.
+different, or to customize the name of the pulled image.

 Environment Variables
 ~~~~~~~~~~~~~~~~~~~~~